 Vegan Mushroom Meatloaf with Sticky Asian Glaze (Gluten Free)

-The first time I made my Aunt’s mind-blowingly delicious meatloaf I was shocked to see how many veggies it contained.
+The first time I watched my Aunt make her mind-blowingly delicious meatloaf I was shocked to see how many veggies it contained.
 She explained that the mashed peas, diced beets, carrots, and onions added layers of flavor and moisture and were the secret reason people begged her for the recipe.

 I “replaced” the meat with mushrooms and chickpeas and whipped up an easy addictively sticky glaze to pour over the top.
 This meat loaf is not as firm a it’s meat based inspiration.
 Therefore the cooling and letting it settle before slicing is important.

-Earlier this week I made a double batch of this to get a head start on dinners for the week.
+Earlier this week I made a double batch of this veggie packed vegan meatloaf to get a head start on dinners for the week.
 Unfortunately that first night we decimated a whole loaf.
 The next day half of the second loaf was used up on sandwiches.

 Life has been racing forward at a velocity that makes it difficult for me to keep up.
 I’ve been trying to reorganize the house with an eye to shed at least a third of our worldly possessions and Airbnb our apartment.
 Yard Sale here I come!
 Actually today was supposed to be the big day.
 Our front room and hall are filled to the gills with a thrifter’s dream; a minimalists’s nightmare.